 Some basic Maths and Physics principles will be revised during the first lessons.

 Classes are organized during week days and/or at weekends.
 It is also possible to have a fully customised one-to-one ground training course or a Distance Learning training which is available on our eLearning platform.

-During the flight training you will learn how to fly the aircraft independently, plan cross-country flights, and make use of all instruments and equipment available.
+During the flight training you will learn how to fly the aircraft independently, plan cross-country flights, and make use of all available instruments and equipment.

 Practical training is arranged on an individual schedule with your assigned Flight Instructor.
 Our Flight Academy is open 7 days a week for flying operations.